 Now let’s talk price.

-But you should know that you cannot use the gluten and peanut tester interchangeably — they are different products.
+Just know that you cannot use the gluten and peanut tester interchangeably — they are different products.
 Meaning that if you or your child have an allergy to both ingredients, you would need to order two separate Nima testers.

 The peanut sensor starter kit